rukai/cargo-run-wasm/readme.md

 ```

 4. Thats it, you can now run the commands described earlier.
 You can also run `cargo run-wasm --help` to view all the possible flags.

+Note: If you want to avoid restructuring your project into a proper workspace you can do so by combining your workspace and crate `Cargo.toml` into a single file like [winit does](https://github.com/rust-windowing/winit/blob/master/Cargo.toml#L144).

 ## Advantages over an equivalent bash/powershell/bat script